calebjacob/express-vue/README.md

 npm outdated
 ```

-This will give you a list of the currently installed versions alongside the latest versions for all packages out of date.
+This will give you a list of the currently installed versions alongside the latest versions for all packages out of date..
 If you wanted to upgrade any package, you'd simply run (in this example, updating the `vue` package):

 ```
 npm install vue@latest